marcyves/100-days-of-code/log.md

 **Thoughts:**

 - I realized 'UserCake' is now called 'USerSpice', that I am stuck with version 2 and the current version is now 4.
 To make it short, I need to upgrade that!

+### Day 8: May 7, 2018

+**Today's Progress**:

+- Assignment menu and management working for professor and admin.
+- admin can manage all (creation and delete)
+- professor can manage only those for their courses

+I created a new table to record which courses are attached to which professor, so now I need to propagate the usage of it to all the functions.
+Not urgent, I am actually the only user!